GIScience/ors-map-client/README.md

 ### Set up and run locally ###

-*Important*
+Run the app locally in three steps: set the environment up, get the code and define a configuration file.

-To manage dependencies and pack the app it is necessary to have Node version 12.
-If you don' have it already installed, please do it by running:
+1 - To manage dependencies and pack the app it is necessary to have Node version 12.
+If you already have it, skip this step.
+If you don't, please install it by running:

 ```sh
 curl -sL https://deb.nodesource.com/setup_12.x | bash - && \